Sweet Corn Soup with Bacon and Potatoes

 So if I add cream to this recipe, will be a corn chowder?

 Exactly.
-You’d add a half cup of cream at the final stage after pureeing and gently re-heat the soup to warm it.
+To make a corn and potato chowder, add a half cup of cream at the final stage after pureeing and gently re-heat the soup to warm it.
 Just know that cream-based soups don’t freeze well.
-So if you are planning to make a double batch to freeze some, you would want to separate out the part for freezing before you add the cream.
+So if you are planning to make a double batch of corn soup to freeze, separate out the part for freezing before you add the cream.

 Can I freeze this soup?

 Absolutely.
 If you’ve decided to add cream, please read that FAQ.
-Otherwise this soup can be frozen for 3 to 6 months.
-Reheat gently on the stovetop.
+Otherwise this corn and potato soup can be frozen for 3 to 6 months.
+Crisp up some bacon for garnish and reheat the corn soup gently on the stove top.

 Recipe